belshikun/belshikun.github.io/content/dnd/castalia-log-4.md

 The party spends the next few days training in preparation for the hydra.
 During this time, they read a few flyers posted on a bulletin board in the main city square:

 - Red Eagle shipping corporation is seeking to guard a shipment from Basinglen to Crystalport on the morning of December 6th.
+The reward is 50 gp.
 - The Kildare family in Rimehollow is looking for brave adventurers, but they don't say what for.

 Valya is very interested in the possibility of speaking to the Kildare family.